mafudge/dps-thesis/thesis2/Draft-Thesis.md

 Alpha to obtain a measure of agreement for inter-coder reliability.

 The inter-coder reliability procedure was repeated three times to establish a measure of consistency among model runs.
-Once again the Krippendorff's alpha measure was used to measure the model's agreement, but this time with itself across three runs.
+Once again Krippendorff\'s alpha measure was used to measure the model's agreement, but this time with itself across three runs.
 The expectation was an internal consistency of 1.0 which means the LLM performed the task identically each time.